lelloc/doc-admin/content/ticket-settings/priorities.rst

    If several priorities are added to the system, use the filter box to find a particular priority by just typing the name to filter.

-If you change the name of a priority which is used in the system configuration, a validation check will warn you and give you the option to apply your changes now by clicking on *Save and update automatically*, manually make the changes your self by choosing another default later by clicking on *Don't save, update manually* or canceling the action by clicking on *Cancel*.

 .. figure:: images/priority-system-config-validation.png
    :alt: System Priority Validation Check

    System Priority Validation Check

+If you change the name of a priority which is used in the system configuration, a validation check will warn you and give you the following options:

+Save and update automatically
+   Apply the change and also update the affected settings.

+Don't save, update manually
+   Apply the change, but don't update the affected settings.
+The updates need to be done manually.

+Cancel
+   Cancel the action.

 .. warning::